forseti-security/terraform-google-forseti/examples/install_simple/tutorial.md

   filePath="terraform-google-forseti/examples/install_simple/terraform.tfvars"
   regex="default">network</walkthrough-editor-select-regex>
 you wish to deploy Forseti in.

-You also need to update the <walkthrough-editor-select-line filePath="terraform-google-forseti/examples/install_simple/terraform.tfvars" startLine=6 endLine=6 startCharacterOffset=12
+On line 7, update the <walkthrough-editor-select-line filePath="terraform-google-forseti/examples/install_simple/terraform.tfvars" startLine=6
-  endCharacterOffset=19>subnetwork</walkthrough-editor-select-line>
-on line 7.
+  endLine=6
+  startCharacterOffset=12
+  endCharacterOffset=19>subnetwork</walkthrough-editor-select-line>.

 If you are deploying on a Shared VPC, you need to set the <walkthrough-editor-select-line filePath="terraform-google-forseti/examples/install_simple/terraform.tfvars"